Capsize-Games/airunner_nexus/README.md

 ## Request structure

-Clients establish a connection with the server over a socket and send a JSON object encoded as a byte string in 1024 byte chunks.
+Clients establish a connection with the server over a socket and send a JSON object encoded as a byte string split into packets.
 An EOM (end of message) signal is sent to indicate the end of the message.

 ![img_1.png](img_1.png)

-The server assembles the chunks, decodes the JSON object and processes the request.
+The server assembles the packets, decodes the JSON object and processes the request.
 Once processing is complete the server will send a response back to the client.

-It is up to the client to reassemble the chunks, decode the byte string to JSON and handle the message.
+It is up to the client to reassemble the packets, decode the byte string to JSON and handle the message.

 ---